dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

     - Make sure to [verify the registration by using the Get-MsolDevice cmdlt]( https://docs.microsoft.com/azure/active-directory/devices/hybrid-azuread-join-managed-domains#verify-the-registration).

 The devices to be enrolled must also:
-1. Be runninng Windows 10 with the [October 2018 update](https://blogs.windows.com/windowsexperience/2018/10/02/how-to-get-the-windows-10-october-2018-update/).
+1. Be running Windows 10 with the [October 2018 update](https://blogs.windows.com/windowsexperience/2018/10/02/how-to-get-the-windows-10-october-2018-update/).
 2. Have access to both the internet and your Active Directory.
 3. Got through the Out-of-Box-Experience (OOBE).

-## Increase the numberr of computer accounts that a user ccan  create in a domain
+## Increase the number of computer accounts that a user can create in a domain

-1. Open a command prompt on your domain coontroller and run **adsiedit**.
+1. Open a command prompt on your domain controller and run **adsiedit**.
-2. Expand the AD DS/LDS folder node > right-click thhe node that begins with **DC** > **Properties**.
+2. Expand the AD DS/LDS folder node > right-click the node that begins with **DC** > **Properties**.
 3. Choose **ms-DS-MachiineAccountQuota** > **Edit**.
-4. In the **Value** box, enter the number of hybrid Active Directory joined devices tthat yhou want to deploy using this feature.
+4. In the **Value** box, enter the number of hybrid Active Directory joined devices that you want to deploy using this feature.
 The maximum 2,147,483,647.
 5. Choose **OK** > **OK** > close **ADSI Edit**.